-Abnormal AFP.
-Alpha-fetoprotein is a protein made by a developing baby.
-Too much of this protein in a pregnant woman's blood may indicate the baby is at a higher risk of a neural tube defect, such as spina bifida.
+Abnormal alpha-fetoprotein (AFP).
+AFP is made by a developing baby.
+Too much of this protein in a pregnant woman's blood may indicate that the baby is at a higher risk of a neural tube defect, such as spina bifida.

 To check for abnormal levels of alpha-fetoprotein, a pregnant woman may undergo a maternal serum alpha-fetoprotein (MSAFP) test.
-This is a blood test done between weeks 15 and 20 of pregnancy.
+This is a blood test done between weeks 15 and 22 of pregnancy — the third trimester.
 This test measures the amount of the protein produced during pregnancy.

 If your screening comes back positive (or elevated), you will need further testing before your doctor can make a diagnosis.
 It's up to you whether you undergo more testing.
 If you proceed, you will undergo amniocentesis.
 Your results will typically be available within two weeks.

 Fetal anemia.
 Fetal anemia occurs when there is a low amount of healthy red blood cells in a developing baby.
 This condition can occur for a few reasons:

 - The baby may not be producing red cells, possibly related to an infection.

 - The red blood cells are being destroyed.

 - Most commonly, the mother's and baby's blood types aren't compatible, a condition called Rh isoimmunization.

 If your unborn child is anemic, your doctor may ask you to come in for more appointments and monitoring.
 The baby might need a blood transfusion through the umbilical cord to treat his or her anemia.
 During this procedure, which takes place in an operating room, you will be given a mild sedative, perhaps combined with an intravenous pain medication to minimize any discomfort.
 Your doctor will use ultrasound to guide a needle through your abdomen so that blood can be transfused into the baby's umbilical cord or abdominal cavity.